Comments in Excel VBA (Add, Remove, Block Commenting)

 1. Keep the comment meaningful and add context.
 When adding a comment, consider what would be helpful for a new user who has never seen this code and is trying to make sense of it.

-2. Avoid excessive commenting as it would make your code look a bit cluttered.
-While it’s alright to add more comments when you are a beginner, as you gain more experience in VBA coding, you would anyway not need to add a lot of comments.
+2. Avoid excessive commenting, as it would make your code look a bit cluttered.
+While it’s alright to add more comments when you are a beginner, as you gain more experience in VBA coding, you will not need to add a lot of comments.

 3. For every new Subroutine or Function, it’s a good idea to add a comment that explains what it does.